AugustusKling/translatables/README.md

 Feedback
 --------

 Please file any problems in this repository's issue tracker.
+More documentation can be found in the `doc` folder.